MicrosoftDocs/memdocs/memdocs/intune/fundamentals/what-is-intune-new.md

 - **[Windows Autopilot](./autopilot/windows-autopilot.md)** for modern OS deployment and provisioning

   With Windows Autopilot, you can provision new devices and send these devices directly to users from the OEM or device provider.
-For existing devices, you can re-image these devices to use Windows Autopilot and deploy the latest Windows version.
+For existing devices, you can reimage these devices to use Windows Autopilot and deploy the latest Windows version.

   For more specific information, go to: